-Gavin McKenna, the projected No. 1 pick in the 2026 NHL Draft, made headlines with his commitment to Penn State University.
-The 17-year-old forward reportedly received the biggest NIL (Name, Image, Likeness) offer in college hockey history, described as an “extremely generous six-figure” deal, with reports indicating his earnings could reach as high as $750,000 USD.
+Gavin McKenna, projected as the top pick in the 2026 NHL Draft, made headlines in June 2025 when he committed to Penn State University.
+The 17-year-old forward reportedly received the largest NIL (Name, Image, Likeness) deal in college hockey history — a six-figure offer that could reach up to $750,000 USD.

-“This is the next step in my development to reach my ultimate goal of playing in the NHL” said the Whitehorse, Yukon Territory native on ESPN’s SportsCenter when announcing his commitment to PSU.
-“It was a super tough decision, obviously there’s a lot of great options out there, but I think me, my family and everyone who is a part of my circle we all decided that the best spot for me next year will be Penn State University.”
+“This is the next step in my development toward reaching my ultimate goal of playing in the NHL,” the 6-foot Whitehorse, Yukon native said on ESPN’s SportsCenter.
+“It was an extremely difficult decision.
+There are many great options out there, but my family, my advisors, and I all agreed that Penn State is the best place for me next year.”

-This landmark decision represents a seismic shift in hockey development and hockey trading card pathways.
-McKenna spent just over two seasons in the Western Hockey League (WHL) with the Medicine Hat Tigers, where he established himself as a generational talent.
-His junior career was marked by exceptional production and numerous accolades, including CHL Rookie of the Year and both CHL and WHL Player of the Year honours, as well as being named to Canada’s 2024-25 World Junior team as a 2026 NHL Draft-eligible player.
+McKenna’s decision marks a significant shift in hockey development and the hockey card market.
+He spent just over two seasons in the Western Hockey League with the Medicine Hat Tigers, where he established himself as an elite talent.
+His junior career included exceptional performances and numerous awards: CHL Rookie of the Year, CHL and WHL Player of the Year, and selection to Canada’s 2024-25 World Junior team as a 2026 draft-eligible player.

 “McKenna is in a special category that you only come across every few years,” said Dan Marr, NHL Central Scouting vice president and director, about McKenna’s talent on NHL.com.
 “His offensive instincts and playmaking game are truly exceptional and it’s his composure, compete and maturity that really sell you on his talent.”